free expression and Flow

 And as we move and dance, our bodies can relax into a free expression and flow that extends beyond us to the etheric realms.
 Informed and influenced by somatics, yoga, martial arts and energy practices from Japan,

-China and India; the elements of Niio Dance has 7 spheres of influence:
+China and India; the elements of Niio Dance has Seven Spheres of Awareness:

 When we connect to the earth,